With the revolution of Televisions, the screens have become flat. The initial screens were of Cathode Ray Tube TV which was heavy and bulky.

 What is Plasma Screen?

 A plasma screen is known as Plasma Display Panel or PDP faster.
-The display uses small cells which contain ionized gas and can respond to electric fields.
+The display uses small cells containing ionized gas that can respond to electric fields.
 The use of plasma displays was at its peak in the year 2007.

 The type of display was extensively used in large televisions.
-However, with the introduction of another type of this place, plasma screens became obsolete.
+However, plasma screens became obsolete with introducing a different kind of this place.

 It has comparatively low luminance in black levels.